Fast View Synthesis of Casual Videos with Soup-of-Planes: Experimental Results

-To compare with DynIBaR, we followed their protocol to form longer input videos with 96-204 frames by repeatedly sampling from the 12 cameras~\cite{dynibar}.
-The overall quantitative scores and time comparisons are presented in Fig.~\ref{fig:nvidia_long_quantitative}.
-Again, due to the ill-posed dynamic depth and only relying on video depth without scene flow regularization, our method produces slight misalignments with respect to the ground truth in dynamic areas and thus yields slightly worse PSNR scores.
-Nevertheless, as shown in Fig.~\ref{fig:nvidia_long_visual}, our approach provides sharper and richer details in dynamic content than NSFF~\cite{nsff} and DynNeRF~\cite{gao2021dynerf} and accordingly, our method achieves the second-best LPIPS score.
+The NVIDIA's Dynamic Scene dataset~\cite{yoon2020nvidia} contains nine scenes simultaneously captured by 12 cameras on a static camera rig.
+To simulate a monocular input video with a moving camera, we follow the protocol in DynNeRF~\cite{gao2021dynerf} to pick a non-repeating camera view for each timestamp to form a 12-frame video.
+We measure the PSNR and LPIPS~\cite{lpips} scores on the novel views from the viewpoint of the first camera but at varying timestamps.
+We show the visual comparisons in Fig.~\ref{fig:nvidia_visual} and an overall speed-quality comparison in Table.~\ref{tbl:speed}.
+We provide visual comparisons with HyperNeRF~\cite{hypernerf} and 4D-GS~\cite{wu4dgaussians} and a table of per-sequence PSNR and LPIPS scores in the supplementary material.
+Overall, our method achieves the second-best LPIPS but with over 100\texttimes\ faster training and rendering speeds than NSFF~\cite{nsff}, DynNeRF~\cite{gao2021dynerf}, and RoDynRF~\cite{robustdynrf}.
+To compare with DynIBaR~\cite{dynibar}, we followed their protocol to form longer input videos with 96-204 frames by repeatedly sampling from the 12 cameras~\cite{dynibar}.
+The overall quantitative scores and time comparisons are presented in Fig.~\ref{fig:nvidia_long_all}.
+Due to the ill-posed dynamic video depth without scene flow regularization, our method produces slight misalignments to the ground truth in dynamic areas.
+Nevertheless, our approach provides sharper and richer details in dynamic content than NSFF~\cite{nsff} and DynNeRF~\cite{gao2021dynerf}, and accordingly, our method achieves the second-best perceptual LPIPS score.